icervenka/clusterprofiler_reports_snakemake/README.md

 for detailed introduction how to run the program.

 ## Input
+A text based file containing the output of a gene differential expression analysis must contain the following columns:
+  - gene identifier, must be one of supported by org.db
+  - log2 fold-change expression values
+  - corresponding p-values or adjusted p-values

 ## Output
 Program creates an output directory with three subdirectories.